skip to Main Content

 • A common example of gifts being voidable due to lack of capacity are gifts given by a parent or grandparent who suffers from severe memory loss.

-Unconscionable Procurement makes transfers voidable if the gift giver was mislead into making the transfer, or otherwise did not understand the effects of their actions.
-The gift receiver must have been directly involved with the arrangement of the transfer.
+This principle makes transfers voidable if the gift giver was mislead into making the transfer, or otherwise did not understand the effects of their actions.
+The gift receiver must have been directly involved with arranging the transfer.

-• For example, in the case Gefen v.
-Gaertner, the courts found the assets given to the brother were unconscionably procured as the gift giver did not fully understand the effects of her actions, and the gift receiver went to significant lengths to arrange the transfers.
+• For example, in Gefen v.
+Gaertner, the court ruled that the brother unconscionably procured the assets because the gift giver didn’t fully understand her actions, and the brother went to great lengths to arrange the transfers.

-In many circumstances, the courts may render gifts already given voidable if there is evidence of foul play, or that the will-writer did not have legal capacity when giving the gift.
 If you suspect that a loved one has been mislead or unduly influenced to give a large gift that they may have not intended or wished to, contact an experienced estate lawyer today.
-We’ll make sure the intentions of the will-writer are respected and upheld.

 Have a question about this topic or a different legal topic?
 Contact us for a free consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.